rtmigo/neatest_py/README.md

         test_anything.py    # tests can be placed here
 ```

-Directories must be **importable** as packages from the project directory.
+Subdirectories must be **importable** as packages from the project directory.

 They are importable, when you can